What do I have to say that's important enough to be worth publishing? Will anyone even care? This isn't working. I'll try again tomorrow.

 These posts aren't just an exercise in narcissism, they can be incredibly useful for other people in your industry.
 Everyone has to start somewhere, and by learning from your mistakes the next generation can progress even quicker.

 Sit down and go through your old posts.
-Group related posts together and see if you can order them into a way which makes sense as a mini-guide, so that reading one post after another in sequence is valuable.
+Group related posts together and see if you can order them in a way that makes sense as a mini-guide so that reading them sequentially increases the value.

-Add an introduction, a conclusion, and some light descriptions + links to each post.
-You now have a guide post which will send people off on a click-quest around your blog.
+Add an introduction, a conclusion, light descriptions, and updated links to each post.
+You now have a guidepost that will send people off on a click-quest around your blog.

 Have a look at this wonderful guide to creating "hub and spoke" content by Jimmy Daly to learn more about how this works: